 Shaping Ag Data by Showing Up When Cool Things Happen

 The 2022 Census of Agriculture was released on February 13, 2024.
 This image is the top of the first table, Table 1, in the 750-page data document on summary data in the United States for the production year, 2022.
 In the first 3 lines, history is made.
 The current tally of U.S. farms is 1,900,487 farms, which is the lowest number in 150 years (since 1870).
 Land in Farms is lower than it has been more recently.
-And for the 1.9 million farms the average farm size is 463 acres per farm.
-This is the largest farm size in 20 years, but about where farm size has been for 50 years.
+And for the 1.9 million farms the average farm size is 463 acres per farm, which is the largest farm size in 20 years, but about where farm size has been for 50 years.

 Twenty years ago, I was a happy farm data nerd, who had the privilege of representing the farm producers on behalf of the American Farm Bureau Federation on the federal agricultural statistics advisory committee.
 That year in 2004, I had the double bonus of having been elected Chair of the committee.
 I had spent 10 years on the advisory committee and behind the scenes I had quietly battled and carried farmer interests forward with the leaders of USDA, National Agriculture Statistic Service (NASS).
 My term was up, so I was soaking up the time spent working through two Census cycles.
 We leaned on each other a lot (industry and the federal data professionals).
 It was a bit surreal, because few in my own organization realized the scope of the good that was being done.